matt-bentley/CleanArchitecture/README.md

 ## Docker

 Docker is used to build and deploy the code for this project.
-It is also used to spin-up services for local development such as the database.
+It is also used to spin-up services for local development such as the database and RabbitMQ message bus.

 ### Docker Desktop